 We have demonstrated a behavioural measurement of motivational switching in an ethological semi-natural setting.
 As the switching rate index, we selected a metric that captures the probe trials (singles) which are stereotypical in rodent behaviour8,13,32.
 This metric is highly useful as it provides information that is otherwise missed by traditional metrics (Figure 4, SWAP condition).
 By observing distributions of random shuffled motivational sequences (Figure 3D), we found that mice optimize their MSR to near the median where the highest number of sequences would be found by chance.
 This behavioural pattern may be useful to hide their motivations from other animals.
 As this reduces their predictability, which could be exploited by competitors, it may be a form of behavioural camouflage.
+This could be tested further by correlating MSR with social rank and testing it in the presence and absence of predator cues.
+As social factors, like hierarchy, were not controlled for it may be a potential confound of our results.

 During habituation to the maze, i.e., exploration of a novel environment, MSRs started high (predictable) and gradually came closer to the median of the random distribution (Figure 4A).
 During the life-threatening challenge of food deprivation, switching rates rose (predictable) and fell again during re-feeding, suggesting that behavioural camouflage through optimized drive switching (BeCODS) can be discarded when necessary and rapidly reinstated (Figure 4A).
 An intriguing possibility, consistent with a lower bound of MSR (Figure 4A), is that an independent drive switching mechanism pulls motivational switching toward the median of a random regime, while other independent mechanisms can elevate it in response to need (FD) or environmental instability (SWAP and habituation).
 The potential survival benefits from BeCODS likely depend on a stable territory, as goal swapping increased MSR.
 Chemogenetic inhibition of PFChypothalamus projection neurons increased MSR above the random regime (Figure 6).
 As the neocortex evolved relatively recently, this suggests that BeCODS may be an evolutionarily recent refinement of ancient hypothalamic networks.

 The increased switching rates due to PFC-hM4Di were accompanied by decreased food-to-food transitions (Figure 7), similar to food deprivation (Figure 5B), suggesting that PFC-hM4Di affected maintenance of the feeding drive.
-Of note, we did not find an overall change in food consumed, similar to a recent study of chow consumption in the home cage41.
+Of note, we did not find an overall change in food consumed, similar to a recent study of chow consumption in the home-cage41.
 The pattern of motivational transitions affected by PFC-hM4Di was distinct from that induced by swapping the goal modules (Figure 5C), which was accompanied by increased food-to-drink and drink-to-food transitions, as expected from an action-outcome mismatch.
 As such a mismatch would be expected to arise from amnesia, it appears likely that PFC-hM4Di did not reduce memory function.
 This is in line with a recent study showing improved go/no-go task performance during inhibition of PFCLH projections57.
 In summary, the motivational pattern changed in a way that suggests a role for PFC layer 5 hypothalamus connections in sustaining the feeding drive and, through this effect, decreasing the predictability of the animal’s behavioural sequences.

 Acknowledgements